 Disinfecting of Surfaces

-Every hour, a designated team member will use a disinfectant wipe to cleanse surfaces such as doorknobs, the doorbell, tables, fridge door handles, our cell phones, and elevator buttons.
+Every hour, a designated team member will use a disinfectant wipe that meets or exceeds CDC guidelines to cleanse surfaces such as doorknobs, the doorbell, tables, refrigerator door handles, and our cell phones.
+Building maintenance is providing regular cleaning in common areas and frequent touch areas such as elevator buttons.
 We use a napkin if we need to pick up trash (tissues, empty water bottles) and immediately wash our hands.

 Our team members are following the recommended handwashing practices of washing with soap and water for at least 20 seconds and ask you to do the same.
 We will wash our hands often.
 Prior to beginning an in-office therapy session we will use hand sanitizer at the beginning and end of each session and invite you to join us.